linabutler/skv/README.md

 Use [SQLite](https://www.sqlite.org), with best practices that we've learned from using it in Firefox and [Application Services](https://mozilla.github.io/application-services/book/index.html).

-Hide database connection management, maintenance, and schema migrations, from front-end and platform consumers.
+Hide database connection management, maintenance, and underlying schema migrations from front-end and platform consumers.

 Back up database contents periodically, and detect and recover from on-disk database file corruption.

+Allow multiple processes to access a database.
+This would be useful for sharing state between the Firefox main process and [non-content child processes](https://firefox-source-docs.mozilla.org/ipc/processes.html).

 ### Maybe Goals

 Shipping Skv as a standalone Rust crate.
-This would be interesting to explore for our [out-of-tree](https://mozilla.github.io/application-services/book/index.html) [consumers](https://mozilla.github.io/glean/book/index.html).
+This would be interesting to explore for our [out-of-tree](https://mozilla.github.io/application-services/book/index.html) [consumers](https://mozilla.github.io/glean/book/index.html), and could also be useful for sharing state directly between the [front-end](https://searchfox.org/mozilla-central/source/mobile/android/fenix), [Android Components](https://mozac.org/contributing/architecture), and [GeckoView](https://firefox-source-docs.mozilla.org/mobile/android/geckoview/contributor/geckoview-architecture.html) in Firefox for Android.

 [Syncing key-value databases](https://bugzilla.mozilla.org/show_bug.cgi?id=1923772).
 This could help us burn down our ["sync more things" list](https://bugzilla.mozilla.org/show_bug.cgi?id=syncmore).